brooklynrail/brooklynrail-platform/content/events/2020/12/how-latina-artists-keep-on-keeping-on.md

 ---
 title: How Latina Artists Keep On Keeping On
-summary: Latina artists, performers and writers Carmina Escobar, Carribean Fragoza, and Yxta Murray join Rail ArtSeen Editor Amanda Gluibizzi and Art Historian Amber Jamilla Musser for a conversation.
+summary: Latina artists, performers, and writers Carmina Escobar, Carribean Fragoza, and Yxta Murray join Rail ArtSeen Editor Amanda Gluibizzi and Art Historian Amber Jamilla Musser for a conversation.
 We conclude with a poetry reading.